Daniel-De-la-Cruz-Vill/Credit-card-fraud-detection-with-LightGBM/README.md

 ### Handling data imbalance

 The prepared dataset was then split into a train and test set.
-At this point is where three techniques were employed for handling the data imbalance problem: random undersampling, random oversampling, and SMOTE.
-The techniques consist of the following:
+At this point, three techniques were employed for handling the data imbalance problem: random undersampling, random oversampling, and SMOTE.
+They consist of the following:

 * Random undersampling: removing random samples of the majority class until its number equals that of the minority class.
 * Random oversampling: repeating random samples of the minority class until its number equals that of the majority class.